 Table ES-3 summarizes York Region's Development Related Capital Program and the required deductions under the Development Charges Act.
 In summary, the gross development-related capital cost of the entire development charge program is \$6.5 billion.
 Of this amount, \$3.7 billion has been determined to be development charge-recoverable over the 2017 to mid-2031 period (approximately \$2.7 billion from residential development and \$1.0 billion from retail, industrial, office, institutional and hotel development (non- residential).
 These costs do not include debt carrying charges or other financing costs to be incurred by York Region, as these have been incorporated separately.
-The difference between the gross and development charge-recoverable amounts comprises the following deductions, pursuant to the Development Charges Act:
+The difference between the gross and development charge-recoverable amounts comprises the following deductions, pursuant to the Development Charges Act.
+Numbers may not add due to rounding: